Truck Accident Videos

 Because of the dangerous nature of tractor trailers, truck drivers and trucking companies must obey strict regulations on their operation of the vehicle, length of time behind the wheel, and maintenance.
 These measures were created to prevent accidents that occur due to fatigue, negligence, and improper upkeep of the vehicle and its cargo.
 However, many drivers and companies choose to disobey these rules, putting other drivers at risk for a devastating accident.

-At Farah & Farah, our Jacksonville accident lawyers have seen the devastation of big rig crashes firsthand.
+At Farah & Farah, our Jacksonville personal injury lawyers have seen the devastation of big rig crashes firsthand.
 If you or a loved one has been hurt in a crash, we know that you are facing an uphill battle in your recovery.
 But know that you are not alone and that you have the right to hold at-fault truck drivers and trucking companies responsible for the harm they have inflicted on you.

 Why are Big Rigs So Dangerous?

 Any car accident on the road can lead to serious injuries and even death under the worst circumstances.
 But crashes involving semi trucks are far more likely to result in tragedy.
 Big rigs weigh thousands of pounds more than almost every other type of vehicle out on the road.
 As such, any collision will result in the smaller car and its passengers taking far more damage than the truck and its driver.

 There are also many different factors affecting the safety of a tractor trailer.
 The cargo that is being carried by a tractor trailer can be just as dangerous as the vehicle itself.
 Crashes can cause the load being carried to spill across the road, causing more hazards and crashes.
 If the cargo was improperly loaded or overloaded, it may cause the driver to lose control or spill out onto the road, even if there has not been a crash.